 Although bullying has been around for ages, the up-tick in the number of kids committing suicide, going on shooting rampages and being harassed on social media has increased awareness of the issue.
 Parents are fighting like mad to protect their kids from bullying attacks.
-No parent wants her child to suffer day in and day out at the hands of someone who takes pleasure in hurting others.
+No parent wants their child to suffer day in and day out at the hands of someone who takes pleasure in hurting others.
 When bullying happens, the focus is always placed on the victims.
 After all, kids go to school to learn, not to be beat down or stuffed in a locker.
-That is why we urge everyone to learn the different Causes of Bullying.
+That is why we urge everyone to learn the different most common causes of bullying.

 School is supposed to be a safe haven for children.
 They should never fear walking the halls or playing on the playground because someone is hell-bent on making their lives miserable.
 Even still, when kids go home, they should be able to leave the drama of the school day behind.
 Unfortunately this is not the case.
 With the rise in Internet use, more and more kids are logging into their social media accounts just to find someone from their school has posted humiliating things about them.